yongdd/langevin-fts/README.md

   `cmake ../  -DCMAKE_CXX_COMPILER=[Your CXX Compiler, e.g. "icpc", "g++"]`

 # User Guide
-+ This is not an application but a library for the field-based simulation, and you need to write your own problem using Python language.
++ This is not an application but a library for the field-based simulation, and you need to write your own program using Python language.
 It requires a little programming, but this approach provides flexibility and you can easily customize your applications.
+Basic SCFT and L-FTS implementations are provided in  `examples` folder.
 + To use this library, first activate virtual environment by typing `conda activate envlfts` in command line.
 In python, import the package by adding  `from langevinfts import *`.
-Please look around `examples` folder to understand how to use this library.
 + Be aware that unit of length in this program is end-to-end chain length *aN^(1/2)*, not gyration of radius *a(N/6)^(1/2)*, where *a* is statistical segment length and *N* is polymerziation index.
 + Open source has no warranty.
 Make sure that this program reproduces the results of previous FTS studies, and also produces resonable results.